MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-gcc-high-dod.md

 ## Which update channel of Microsoft 365 Apps for enterprise to use

+We recommend Current Channel, because it provides your users with the newest Office features as soon as they are ready.
+If you need additional predictability of when these new Office features are released each month, we recommend Monthly Enterprise Channel.
+In those cases where you have select devices that require extensive testing before receiving new features, we recommend Semi-Annual Enterprise Channel.

-For most enterprises, we usually recommend that a majority of users be on the Semi-Annual Channel of Microsoft 365 Apps for enterprise.
-For more information about update channels, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).
+For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

 ## Where to install Microsoft 365 Apps for enterprise from and where to get updates